fleeblewidget/husl/core/husl-language-definition.md

 ## Events (optional)
 ## Background Jobs (optional)
 ## Cross-Cutting Concerns (optional)
+## Custom Implementation (optional)
 ## Edge Cases and TODOs (optional)
 ## Future Considerations (optional)
 ## Version History (optional)
 ```

+---

+## Code Generation Philosophy

+HUSL follows a **hybrid generation model** where:
+- The specification is the **single source of truth** for business logic
+- Generated code is the **default implementation**
+- Custom code is **preserved** in protected regions during regeneration

+This balances the purity of spec-driven development with the pragmatic reality that some code needs manual customization (performance optimizations, integration with legacy systems, edge cases not worth specifying).

+**Key Principle:** Update spec → Regenerate → Custom code preserved

 ---